hphelion/documentation/devplatform/workbook/messaging/messaging.php.md

 ## Prerequisites

-If you are missing any of these items, you will need to [install them](/helion/devplatform/appdev/).

 1. You must have access to an ALS cluster.
 2. The Helion command-line interface (CLI) must be installed.
 3. You must have access to the web-based Helion Management console.